ncnxj5/Complier/README.md

 >- **Def.**
 >>DEF fuse() AS NUM! { }!
 >
->- **Meaning:  **A fuse is a device on a bomb or firework which delays the explosion so that people can move a safe distance away  (¡£?`¦Ø¡ä?)
+>- **Meaning:  **A fuse is a device on a bomb or firework which delays the explosion so that people can move a safe distance away
 ****
 **MORE [USAGE]:**

 >**VARIABLE DEFINE**
 >>**DEF |VARIABLE NAME| AS |TYPE| !**
 >>